krystyna26/GraphQL/README.md

 In 'datamodel.graphql' we can set customer type of user.
 After that we need to run 'prisma deploy' to update schema

+CREATING NEW PROJECT:
+Duplicate prisma folder.
+Delete docker-compose file.
+We need only one.
+Change endpoint in prisma.yml for example:
+endpoint: ```http://localhost:4466/traveler/default``` where traveler is a service name( project name), default is a stage name.

 ```
 type User {